SFort/Fabrication/README.md

 i wanna play fabrication 1.17 today
 so some of the removed features are perfectly functional
-because i essetially did russial rullete debuging
+because i got rid of anything that might of caused a crash

 - sync_attacker_yaw
 - alt_absorption_sound